Portuguese name: Conjunto Megalítico de Barreira, or Menires de Barreira

 Nearby

-The site is just up the road from MASMO, the Archaeological Museum of São Miguel de Odrinhas.
+The site is just up the road from MASMO, the Archaeological Museum of São Miguel de Odrinha.
 Further away, at the peaks of the Sintra hills, the Anta de Adrenunes exhibits a similar mixture of natural stone formation with human-placed and shaped rocks.
+The Tholos do Monge is also in the Sintra hills, and is definitely a constructed prehistoric site.

 Pingback:Praia das Maçãs Prehistoric Monument - Prehistoric Portugal